qmlbook/qmlbook/docs/ch04-qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

 * The ``import`` statement imports a module in a specific version.
-In general, you always want to import *QtQuick 2.0* as your initial set of elements
 * Comments can be made using ``//`` for single line comments or ``/* */`` for multi-line comments.
 Just like in C/C++ and JavaScript
 * Every QML file needs to have exactly one root element, like HTML
 * An element is declared by its type followed by ``{ }``
 * Elements can have properties, they are in the form `` name: value``
 * Arbitrary elements inside a QML document can be accessed by using their ``id`` (an unquoted identifier)
 * Elements can be nested, meaning a parent element can have child elements.
 The parent element can be accessed using the ``parent`` keyword

+The ``import`` statement you import a specific version of a module.
+For the QML modules that comes with Qt the version is linked to the Qt version you intend to use.
+The lower the version number, the earlier Qt version can be used.
+The minor version of the ``import`` statement matches the minor version of the Qt release, so Qt 5.11 corresponds to ``QtQuick`` 2.11, Qt 5.12 to ``QtQuick`` 5.12 and so on.
+Prior to Qt 5.11, the QML modules shipped with Qt had their own versioning sequences, meaning that ``QtQuick`` followed the Qt versions, while ``QtQuick.Controls`` started with version 2.0 at Qt 5.7 and was at version 2.4 by Qt 5.11.

 .. tip::